startupengine/startupengine/readme.md

 You may log in by going to http://127.0.0.1:8000/login

 The default user email is **admin@example.com** and the default password is **password**.

+### Containerized Installation

+Startup Engine ships with a complete Docker-powered development environment.
+To develop via Docker, run the following command inside the `/laradock` directory:

+`docker-compose up -d nginx postgres php-worker laravel-horizon redis beanstalkd workspace`

+Alternatively, you may use a PHP artisan command from the root directory to achieve the same effect:

+`php artisan launch:Container`

+The app will be available locally at **http://startupengine.test**.

 # Support